Frequently Asked Questions

 The Ph.D./D.B.A. program is housed in Benedictine University’s new, state-of-the-art Goodwin Hall of Business building on the top floor, which is dedicated exclusively to our doctoral programs.
 Benedictine University’s Lisle campus is located a convenient 30 minutes from Chicago’s O’Hare and Midway airports.

-We encourage you to learn more about the program from cohort members any time by watching our Ph.D./D.B.A. video playlist on our website.
-You may also want to attend a future Roundtable or Leadership Lecture Series event, which will be attended by many of our current students.
+At other times of the year, we encourage you to learn more about the program from cohort members any time by watching our Ph.D./D.B.A. video playlist on our website.
+You may also want to attend a future Roundtable event, which will be attended by many of our current students.